wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/use-custom-connectors-in-powerapps-canvas-app/includes/3-use-postman.md

 | Is required     | "Yes" |

-6. In the **Parameter** area, choose **text** then **Edit**, and repeat the process you used for id and language, with the following values.
+6. In the **Parameter** area, choose **text** then **Edit**, and repeat the process you used for ID and language, with the following values.

 | **Parameter**   | **Value** |
 | :---------------| :--------------------------------------|